 (b) pre-action discovery is not related to contractual parties but it is addressed to 3rd parties who may be tortfeasors or parties who are necessary for a purported plaintiff to succeed in a claim;

 (c) the threshold test to satisfy an order for pre-discovery is higher compared to discovery in an action.

 (d) Pre-action discovery is an equitable remedy, it will not be granted as of right.
 If there is an alternative remedy available that must be resorted or if an action can be filed without pre-action discovery, it ought to be filed and subsequent discovery order be obtained.

 (e) pre-action discovery should not be allowed when identifiable cause of action has arisen. eg: for a tort like road accident case, file first and seek discovery thereafter.
 Asking for a pre-action discovery is an abuse of process

-In light of this case, if a JMB or MC wishes to compel a developer to furnish documents pursuant to Section 15 Strata Management Act 2013, it is more prudent to file a pre-discovery in the tribunal or if in court, proceed with an action first and seek discovery during court proceedings.
+In light of this case, if a JMB or MC wishes to compel a developer to furnish documents pursuant to Section 15 Strata Management Act 2013, it is more prudent to proceed with an action first and seek discovery during court proceedings.

 Get more Case Updates with your FREE copy of the

 DISCLAIMER: BurgieLaw is a professional legal services platform and does not provide any legal advice.
 All legal advice is provided by the lawyer or firm of the choice of the client and BurgieLaw does not recommend or give preference to any lawyers.
 BurgieLaw shall not be made liable for any legal advice made by the lawyer of the users.